kafargo/neural-angular-demo/README.md

 If you have questions, suggestions, or run into issues:

+1. Review the environment configuration files for API connection settings
-1. Check the [API Documentation](api-documentation.md) for backend-related questions
+2. Check the [Angular project README](neural-angular-demo/README.md) for Angular-specific documentation
-2. Review the Angular project's README in the `neural-angular-demo/` directory
+3. Ensure the backend API server is running and accessible
-3. Open an issue on GitHub for bugs or feature requests
+4. Open an issue on GitHub for bugs or feature requests

 ---